-In 2022 through June 2023, these are a few of the things we accomplished:
+In 2022 thru 6/23, these are a few of the things we accomplished:

-- Welcomed 98 new members into our church family - Developed a meal train - Organized the Thanksgiving Eve pie social - Supported new member gatherings - Explored and continue to explore the very best way to welcome people - Helped organize an advent event in December - Hosted a continental breakfast for the Dreaming Beyond combined worship service
+- welcomed roughly 98 new members into our church family. - developed a meal train. - organized the Thanksgiving Eve pie social. - supported new member gatherings. - explored and continue to explore the very best way to welcome people. - helped organize an advent event in December. - hosted a continental breakfast for the Dreaming Beyond combined worship service.